pedroberaldo/deploy_project/starter/model_card_template.md

 The model was trained on a labeled dataset consisting of numerical features and binary labels.

 ## Evaluation Data
-The model's performance was evaluated on a hold-out dataset with the same feature distribution as the training data.
+The model's performance was evaluated using 30% of our dataset

 ## Metrics
 The following metrics were used to evaluate the model's performance on the evaluation data: